 Hours: Dawn to dusk.

 Prohibited Activities: Motorized vehicles, fires, littering, cutting or removing of trees or plants, camping, and swimming.

 Directions: From Rt.
-20 in Marlborough, turn onto Concord Road, which runs in between Firefly's restaurant and the Seven Eleven, stay on this road for a few miles, you will pass the Marlborough Country Club (on both sides of the road), Ghiloni Park on your right, mostly residential neighborhoods the rest of the way, when you pass an old graveyard on your right you are almost there.
-Finally there is a fork in the road and the parking area for The Desert is just before it on the right.
+20 in Marlborough, turn onto Concord Road, which runs in between Firefly's restaurant and Kindles Firewood Pizza, stay on this road for a few miles, you will pass the Marlborough Country Club (on both sides of the road), Ghiloni Park on your right, mostly residential neighborhoods the rest of the way, when you pass an old graveyard on your right you are almost there.
+Finally there is a fork in the road and right across the Meadow Brook Children Garden is the parking area for The Desert is just before it on the right.